Route map

 API

-• Call the CreateRouteMapRule operation to create a rule.
-The RouteMapId, Name, and Direction parameters are required.
-Use the MatchConditions and SetActions parameters in your request to specify match conditions and actions.
+• Call CreateRouteMapRule to create a rule.
+Required parameters: RouteMapId, Name, and Direction.
+In the request, use the MatchConditions and SetActions parameters to specify the match conditions and actions.

-• Call the ModifyRouteMapRule operation to modify a rule.
-You can change the priority, match conditions, and actions, but not the direction.
+• Call ModifyRouteMapRule to modify a rule.
+You can change the priority, match conditions, and action, but you cannot change the direction.

-• Call the DescribeRouteMapRules operation to query a list of rules.
+• Call DescribeRouteMapRules to query a list of rules.

 Console